Nicktormey/Latin102repository/Quiz2.md

 *Latin relative clauses*  ❌ **Review after revising translations.**

-1. Qui - the brothers, masc. and plu. - nominative because they the subject
+1. Qui - the brothers, masc. and plu. - nominative because they are the subject
 2. quem - Eurytion, masc. and sing. - accusative because he's the direct object
 3. cuius  - Eurytion, masc. and sing. - genitive because it articulates possession
 4. qui - Nessus, masc. and sing. - nominative because he is the subject